oliv5/profile/README.md

 It defines all the common shell functions I use.
 For short scripts, I prefer using shell functions then shell scripts.

 It is divided in 2 parts: one set of general purpose functions, one specific to each machine or setup.
 This repo contains the first one and propose hooks to load the second one.
-This is particularily useful to separate my environement for work, to my environement for my nas or my android phone.
+This is particularily useful to separate my common profile from my local one (work, nas or android phone).

-## Principle
+## Organization

 The common functions are spread in multiple small scripts in folder "~/.rc.d".
 The main entry point is function "rc_source" in script "~/.rc".